Connecting a pen display with USB-C

 Key things to keep in mind:

-* Not all pen displays support this configuration - even if they do have USB C ports on the tablet
+* Not all pen displays support this configuration, even if they have USB-C ports.

-* Not all computers are capable of sending power and display signal over their USB C ports
+* Not all computers can send power and a display signal over USB-C.

-So, you have to do your research and plan carefully.
-Do not buy a pen display assuming that a single USB C cable connection will work.
+So, do your research and plan carefully.
+Do not buy a pen display assuming that a single USB-C cable connection will work.

 ## Verify with your manufacturer

-The first thing you should do is verify whether the tablet supports a single USB C connection.
-Ideally you do this before you even purchase the tablet.
+The first thing you should do is verify whether the tablet supports a single USB-C connection.
+Ideally, do this before you buy the tablet.

 You can do this verification easily:

-* Read the user manual for the tablet and see how it connects
+* Read the user manual and check how the tablet connects.

-* Or contact product support for the tablet and ask them specifically if it will work for that specific model.
+* Or contact support and ask whether it works for that specific model.

 ## Summary of requirements